How to Sleep on Your Side the Right Way

 Improves Blood Flow in Pregnant Women

 Side sleeping is usually the only comfortable way a pregnant woman can sleep by her third trimester.
+Side sleeping is also the only recommended sleeping position after a woman reaches 20 weeks of pregnancy.
 The left side is generally favored over the right, as it increases blood flow to the fetus and improves the woman’s kidney function.

 Drawbacks to Side Sleeping